 The company stocks 34 brands of the contraceptive pill, giving women freedom of choice and access, and they all cost the same as they would at the chemist.

-When Liu was misdiagnosed with polycystic ovary syndrome (PCOS) last year, it sent her down a spiral of research and anxiety.
+When Liu was misdiagnosed with polycystic ovary syndrome (PCOS), it sent her down a spiral of research and anxiety.
 She found it difficult to talk to others about it, despite one in 10 Australian women having the condition.

 “I guess through that process of feeling like I was alone and couldn’t find a lot of information about it, I realised there was such a stigma surrounding reproductive and fertility health,” she says.